archithsarma/dynamic-questions-rotation/README.md

-The architecture leverages AWS managed services to handle high volumes of traffic, minimize latency, and allow dynamic configuration, ensuring an optimal experience for both users and administrators.a
+The architecture leverages AWS managed services to handle high volumes of traffic, minimize latency, and allow dynamic configuration, ensuring an optimal experience for both users and administrators